A New Lemoine-Type Circle Construction: A New Lemoine-Type Construction

-We will prove the following lemma: \begin{lemma} Point $L$ is the Lemoine point in triangle $A'B'C'$. \end{lemma} \begin{proof} Let us note that it is sufficient to prove that $L$ lies on the symmedian from vertex $A'$ in triangle $A'B'C'$ (the proof that it lies on the other symmedians will be analogous).
-Since the points $A,L,A'$ are collinear, it is enough to show that the quadrilateral $AC'A'B'$ is harmonic, or equivalently, that: $(A,A';B',C')_\omega=-1$.
-Thus, we have that: because the quadrilateral $ABA'C$ is harmonic.
-Therefore, the point $L$ is the Lemoine point in triangle $A'B'C'$. \end{proof} Let us denote by $X$ the point of intersection of the tangents at points $B'$ and $C'$ to the circle $\omega$.
+Let us denote by $X$ the point of intersection of the tangents at points $B'$ and $C'$ to the circle $\omega$.
 Then $XB' = XC'$, and consequently, point $X$ lies on the radical axis of circles $\omega_2$ and $\omega_3$.
 Since point $L$ also lies on the radical axis of these two circles, the line $LX$ is the radical axis of circles $\omega_2$ and $\omega_3$, and thus point $A$ also lies on this axis (because $A', L, A, X$ are collinear by the definition of the symmedian).
 Therefore, from the power of a point, we get that

 so the quadrilateral $B_aB_cC_bC_a$ is cyclic.
 Similarly, we obtain that the quadrilaterals $B_aB_cA_cA_b$ and $A_cA_bC_bC_a$ are cyclic.
 If any two of the three proven cyclic quadrilaterals are concentric, we immediately conclude that the points $A_b$, $A_c$, $B_c$, $B_a$, $C_a$, $C_b$ lie on one circle.
 Let us assume, therefore, that they have pairwise different centers.
 Then the radical axes of these circles are the corresponding sides of triangle $ABC$, which obviously do not intersect at a single point and are not pairwise parallel, a contradiction with the theorem on radical axes.
 Therefore, the points $A_b$, $A_c$, $B_a$, $B_c$, $C_a$, $C_b$ lie on one circle.